Who doesn't like a bit of luxury on their travels now and then?

 - Debbie of the Solo Travel Society says: Use the Hotel Tonight app.
 “Hotels put extra inventory on this service for day-of sales.”

-- B&B’s now have luxury options.
-Check out the Bed & Breakfasts from all over the world.
+- B&B's now have luxury options.
+At one time B&Bs were pretty basic.
+You'd get a room in a person's home.
+That's no longer the case.
+Many could really be classified as inns.
+Check out the Bed & Breakfasts site for B&Bs from all over the world.

 - Try a home exchange.
-This can save you big time on accommodation.
-Live like a local and stay for free.
+This can save you big time on accommodation and let you live like a local.
+You give up your home and you take over someone else's.
+With the Home Exchange website it doesn't have to be a straight swap.
+You can take a home in Seattle while someone from Japan stays in yours.
 Home Exchange has 65,000+ worldwide listings.
 Read Free accommodation: try a home exchange

 - Glamping options.
 Luxurious camping is not an oxymoron.
 Go to Glamping.com to find glamorous camping opportunities around the world.